NeuroTechX/ntx_slack_archive/_montreal.md

  >fred-simard: totally makes sense. this is something I always had a problem - since I stopped using mules, I don't have easy way to record/playback eeg signals

+5/27/2017 3:17 AM

+ **fred-simard** :

+ >naoto python has a csv file object that makes it easy to save/load data.
+If you can do a FFT, you can write your data to a text file